VFPX/Win32API/samples/sample_323.md

 [WindowProc](../libraries/kernel32/WindowProc.md)

 ## Comment:
-<a href="http://msdn.microsoft.com/en-us/library/windows/desktop/bb774303(v=vs.85).aspx">WM_DROPFILES</a> window message -- sent when the user drops a file on the window of an application that has registered itself as a recipient of dropped files.
+[WM_DROPFILES](http://msdn.microsoft.com/en-us/library/windows/desktop/bb774303(v=vs.85).aspx) window message -- sent when the user drops a file on the window of an application that has registered itself as a recipient of dropped files.

-<a href="http://msdn.microsoft.com/en-us/library/windows/desktop/bb776406(v=vs.85).aspx">DragAcceptFiles</a> function -- registers whether a window accepts dropped files.
+[DragAcceptFiles](http://msdn.microsoft.com/en-us/library/windows/desktop/bb776406(v=vs.85).aspx) function -- registers whether a window accepts dropped files.

-A good reading on the subject, Andrew MacNeill`s <a href="http://www.aksel.com/whitepapers/dragdrop.htm">Using Drag and Drop in your Applications</a>.
+A good reading on the subject, Andrew MacNeill`s [Using Drag and Drop in your Applications](http://www.aksel.com/whitepapers/dragdrop.htm).
 The article explains the basics and the more of using FoxPro native OLEDragOver and OLEDragDrop events for dragging and dropping files from Explorer and Outlook windows.

 ***